-C2 Transfer to Special Fund Window (Continued)
+C2 Transfer to SFW under the Facility and Special Fund Window (Continued)

 On Dec.
 19, 2022, the Bank approved a transfer of USD5.0 million from PPSF to Special Fund Window to provide interest rate buy-down for an eligible sovereign-backed financing.
-The USD5.0 million remains undisbursed as at Dec.
-31, 2022.
 On Jan.
-5, 2023, USD5.0 million was transferred from PPSF to Special Fund Window and disbursed for the use of the interest rate buy-down.
+5, 2023, the USD5.0 million was transferred from PPSF to Special Fund Window and disbursed for the use of the interest rate buy-down.